FIRE: The cotton mill disaster that echoed down the generations(published by Troubador.)

 I came across my maternal great grandfather’s relatively early death in a cotton mill fire while doing extensive family research in my quest to identify my American soldier father.

-My great grandfather, Isaac Peet, was one of ten men who died in the aftermath of the fire at the No. 1 Vernon cotton mill in the Portwood area of Stockport in 1902.
+My great grandfather, Isaac Peet, was one of ten men who died in the aftermath of the fire at the No. 1 Vernon cotton mill in the Portwood area of Stockport, UK, in 1902.
 He was just 42 years old and left his wife, Eliza, and seven children behind.

 His youngest child was my grandfather, Jim, who was just approaching his fourth birthday when the tragedy occurred.
 The loss of his father in such terrible circumstances was disastrous for my grandfather – and for the whole family.
 As if the grief they felt wasn’t terrible enough, its effects echoed down the generations – hence the book’s subtitle.